 The first Cybis winged human figure/fairy was Tinkerbell, an open edition first appearing in 1959.
 Supposedly it was made in white bisque as well as color, but I have never seen the former.
 The white bisque was retired in 1965 and the color version in 1970.
 An alternate colorway of Tinkerbell is shown in the Once Upon a Time post.

-After Ispanky left Cybis and established his own studio he created a somewhat similar piece also called “Dawn” in 1970 which shares some characteristics including the backswept hair and diaphanous drapery.
-The Cybis studio later re-used the Dawn mold, with a few modifications and additions, in 1977 for Queen Titania:
+The Cybis studio later re-used the Dawn mold, with a few modifications and additions, in 1977 for Queen Titania.

 I chose not to include Cybele in the Mythology post because despite her name she does not correctly represent a specific character.
-Designed by Lynn Brown, she is 11” high and was a declared edition of 500 in 1973; by 1982 the edition had been completed, with the final price being $775.
+Designed by Lynn Brown, she is 11” high and was a declared edition of 500 in 1973 that was completed in Spring 1981 at $775.

 During the 1970s Cybis began what was intended as a whimsical fantasy category which they named the “Caprice Collection”.
 The following two open editions were released simultaneously as the launch of that genre, and are only two designs of this type; it seems the concept was abandoned fairly quickly because both were retired after only two years.